Home / publications / commentaries /

 Agreements with ‘safe third countries’

 The lack of safe third countries willing to accept asylum seekers from the UK is one reason few people have been returned under existing policies.
-Around 18,500 people were assessed for connections with safe third countries from 1 January 2021 to 30 September 2022, but only 21 had been removed by 30 September 2022 – equivalent to 0.1%.
+Around 70,000 people were assessed for ‘inadmissibility’ (on the basis of them having an earlier presence in, or connection to, a safe third country) from 1 January 2021 to 30 September 2023 (the teal bar in Figure 1), but only 23 had been removed by 30 September 2023 – equivalent to 0.03%, or 1 in around 3,300.

 Figure 1